 When we started this adventure, we planned to spend a year in the South Pacific.
 That year has come and gone.
 We have had exciting times, seen beautiful places, made new friends, and sailed thousands of miles.
 We tried to moor Akela in Tahiti for a few months, but there was no safe harbor there. … Continue reading What now?

 As true wanderers, we haven't had much of an itinerary for this trip.
-We expected something like a year, that we would spend time in interesting places, and that we would try to avoid bad weather.
-Starting off in February, we thought about following the "coconut Milk Run" of Marquesas-Tuamotus-Societies-Cook Islands-Tonga-Fiji then going to New … Continue reading Christmas Break
+We expected do be gone for something like a year, that we would spend time in interesting places, and that we would try to avoid bad weather.
+Starting off in February, we thought about following the "coconut Milk Run" of Marquesas-Tuamotus-Societies-Cook Islands-Tonga-Fiji … Continue reading Christmas Break

 We were anchored in the South end of Cook’s Bay, Moorea on a beautiful windy day.
 It had been calm all morning, but a nice breeze had come up from the North, blowing fresh air directly into the bay.
 Sitting on deck reading, I was alarmed to hear somebody yelling.
 Looking upwind, the old guy … Continue reading Close Encounters with Poppy